sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="extendLinejs">extendLine.js</a>
 [![Download Path.zip](https://img.shields.io/badge/Download-Path.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Path.zip)
-This script extends and shrinks a path object.
+This script extends and shrinks path segments.

 ![Extend Line](images/extendLine.png)

 ### Usage
-1. Select an anchor point with Direct Selection Tool, and run this script.
+1. Select any anchor points with the Direct Selection Tool, and run this script.
 2. Enter a positive value to extend or a negative value to shrink.

 > [!NOTE]
 > Closed paths and curves are not supported.
+> Anchor points for type on a path are also supported.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
-> The units of distance depend on the ruler units.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher